All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 A hatred for Nixon is just dripping in this next bite.

-Uh Judy says, let me read to you what Colson says.
+Judy says, let me read to you what Colson says.

-He says if Felt wanted to talk, he should have revealed it to a grand jury or prosecutor.
+He says, if Felt wanted to talk, he should have revealed it to a grand jury or prosecutor.

 He says he should have gone to the president himself.

-He said if the president thinks the FBI is going to investigate him, he's going to act.
+He said, if the president thinks the FBI is going to investigate him, he's going to act.

 He said the president couldn't have ignored this.

-You don't think he couldn't?
+You don't think he could?

 I mean, the president goes to Nixon?

-Give me a break.
+Give me a word.

 It is not realistic.